apache/incubator-kie-tools/README.md

 Dean S. Jones
 deansjones@gmail.com

-And many contributors: my buds Enno, Alain, Alfredo and David from Emitrom, and the jBPM team at Red Hat, especially Mark Proctor.
+And many contributors: my buds Enno, Alain from Ahomé, Alfredo and David, and the jBPM team at Red Hat, especially Mark Proctor, Roger Martinez, Michael Anstis, and Kirill Gaevski